awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 You must specify a `source_profile` that points to a separate named profile that contains IAM user credentials with permission to use the role\.
 In the previous example, the `marketingadmin` profile uses the credentials in the `user1` profile\.
 When you specify that an AWS CLI command is to use the profile `marketingadmin`, the CLI automatically looks up the credentials for the linked `user1` profile and uses them to request temporary credentials for the specified IAM role\.
 The CLI uses the [sts:AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) operation in the background to accomplish this\.
 Those temporary credentials are then used to run the requested CLI command\.
 The specified role must have attached IAM permission policies that allow the requested CLI command to run\.

-If you want to run a CLI command from within an Amazon EC2 instance, you can use an IAM role attached to an Amazon EC2 instance profile or an Amazon ECS container role\.
+If you want to run a CLI command from within an Amazon EC2 instance, you can use an IAM role attached to an Amazon EC2 instance profile or a role attached to an Amazon ECS container\.
 This enables you to avoid storing long\-lived access keys on your instances\.
 To do this, you use `credential_source` \(instead of `source_profile`\) to specify how to find the credentials\.
 The `credential_source` attribute supports the following values:
 + `Environment` – to retrieve the credentials from environment variables\.
 + `Ec2InstanceMetadata` – to use the IAM role attached to the Amazon EC2 instance profile\.
 + `EcsContainer` – to use the IAM role attached to the Amazon ECS container\.